yguenduez/nerd-neck/report.md

-# Nerd Neck - Computer Architecture HS2024
+# Nerd Neck - A wearable health device

+## Context

-Report for the nerd neck device.
-An embedded project for the lecture _Computer Architecture_ at the University Basel for HS 2024.
+This is the report for the nerd neck device.
+An embedded project for the lecture _Computer Architecture_ at the University Basel for the semester 2024.

-Date: 19.01.2025
+Date: 20.01.2025

 Student: Yasin Gündüz